natalianorori/unbAIsed/README.md

-# Assessment of accuracy of AI-driven skin cancer classification in dark-skinned patents
+# Assessment of accuracy of AI-driven skin cancer classification in dark-skinned patients

 This repo containts the plan of action for our research project aiming to identify bias in machine learning algorithms for skin cancer detection